aicostanza/Project-X/README.md

 # Project X

-[Project Overview]
-Project Name
-The proposed project will be given the name “Project X” due to the uncertainty and difficulty of assigning a permanent name to a project that holds such a broad and continuously evolving vision.
-Primarily, the project was conceptualized under the names “Gamebase” and later “Playbase,” referencing an individual's willingness and ability to engage with multiple games through a single centralized platform.

-Short Description
 Project X is a centralized all-in-one platform where you can find all tools, game information, performance insights, and in-game collections into one place.

-Purpose of the Project
+(SD)

 To create a centralized platform for all-in-one collection of tools, info, resources, and game-related content designed to support and improve overall gaming experiences.
 Instead of relying on multiple applications, websites, services, Project X aims to consolidate these functions into a single platform where players can learn game mechanics, access game information, track their progression, analyze performances, identify areas to improve, and to better understand the games they play.
+The proposed project will be given the name “Project X” due to the uncertainty and difficulty of assigning a permanent name to a project that holds such a broad and continuously evolving vision.
+Primarily, the project was conceptualized under the names “Gamebase” and later “Playbase,” referencing an individual's willingness and ability to engage with multiple games through a single centralized platform.

+## Purpose of the Project

 Project X also aims to serve as a centralized game database for in-game collections and content, including characters, cosmetics, items, achievements, equipment, and other game -specific collectibles.
 In this phase will solely focus on League of Legends, incorporating features such as:
 •	Player statistics
 •	Individual match history